Priory Research highlights alcohol guidelines problems

 More than half the people questioned preferred to drink at home or at a friend's house.
 However, 78% of 18 - 24 year olds favoured a pub, club or bar.

-Experts at the Priory Group have put together a number of simple questions to help individuals ascertain if alcohol is starting to become a problem.
+Experts at Priory Group have put together a number of simple questions to help individuals to ascertain whether alcohol is starting to become a problem.

 - Are you worried you're drinking too much?